Skip to the main content.

 What Are Washington SOC Codes?

-As highlighted above, Standard Occupational Classification is a federal coding system.
+As highlighted above, Standard Occupational Classification is a federal coding system in which employees are assigned a code by their employer that corresponds to the duties being performed.

 Federal agencies and private businesses use SOC codes for classifying workers into occupational categories.
 It covers all occupations where work is done for pay or profit.
 The system covers occupations across public, private, and military sectors.